malvinajk/poetry-reader/README.md

 # Poetry Reader

 A simple, responsive poetry reader, made using poetryDB.org API.
-The design envokes full stops -- the draggable dot in the middle of the screen, the title font and the rounded corners.
+The design evokes full stops -- the draggable dot in the middle of the screen, the title font and the rounded corners.

 ## Features: